asemshaath/500-leetcode-challenge/README.md

 ## Disclaimer
 1) All the solutions will be mine, maybe not all the time sometimes I rely on discussions and leetcode editorial but not chatgpt.
 2) Do not blame me when your machine blows by using my code I'm not responsible do not waste your money to sue me.
-3) This is all for my personal refrence but feel free to learn from my dumb mistakes.
+3) This is all for my personal reference but feel free to learn from my dumb mistakes.

 ## Quick Notes and Concerns Per Problem
 * 1930 - solution time is O(N^2) but can be met with O(N)